microsoft/onnxruntime/BUILD.md

 ./build.sh --config RelWithDebInfo --use_openvino <hardware_option>
 ```

-  <code>--build_server</code>: Using this flag in addition to --use_openvino builds the OpenVINO Execution Provider with ONNX Runtime Server.

    <code>--use_openvino</code>: Builds the OpenVINO Execution Provider in ONNX Runtime.

 * `<hardware_option>`: Specifies the default hardware target for building OpenVINO Execution Provider.
 This can be overriden dynamically at runtime with another option (refer to [OpenVINO-ExecutionProvider.md](./docs/execution_providers/OpenVINO-ExecutionProvider.md) for more details on dynamic device selection).
 Below are the options for different Intel target devices.